cabrel92/demo-k8s-mini/README.md

 ### Starting the cluster

-Start cluster with the current `Vagrantfile` config:
+Start the cluster with the current `Vagrantfile` config:

 ```bash
 vagrant up